 The Christian world rushes head long into another holiday season.
 The horses were straining at the gate weeks ago.
 Christmas sales were advertised before we threw out the pumpkins.
-The turkey population has been reduced to survivors.
-The holiday season has been in full on assault.
+The turkey population has experienced a significant decline.
+The holiday season has been in full-on assault.
 It will climax at midnight on New Year’s Eve.

-Those things come at us like an assault on our sense of place in the universe.
+Those things come at us like an assault on our senses.
 If we are not prepared for the onslaught, we will be swept up in the raucous current and deposited in the backwater at the end of another holiday season.
-Wishing we had done things differently languishes in the other muck of other good intentions never carried out.
+Wishing we had done things differently languishes in the regret of the good intentions that haunt us when the lights and noise dim, leaving us emptier for the unrequited desire of wishing we had done better.

-I write this for myself, to tie a tether to the Cornerstone we have been given to secure a place that God has made for us, that I might not be swept out in the current or find myself stuck in that backwater at the end of the day.
+I write this for myself, to set an anchor to the rock of our salvation, that I might not be swept out in the current or find myself stuck in that backwater at the end of the day.

 God provides a place of refuge in the holiday maelstrom.
 That place is big enough for us all.
 When the glare of holiday lights gets in your eyes and the cacophony of holiday noise rings in your ears, find a quiet place to reflect on what was foretold by the prophet Isaiah: